jenniferfell/angular/docs/TRIAGE_AND_LABELS.md

 If it's obvious that the issue or PR is related to a release regression, the caretaker is also responsible for assigning the `severity(5): regression` label to make the issue or PR highly visible.

-The primary triage should be done on a daily basis so that the issues become available for secondary triage without much of delay.
+The primary triage should be done daily so that the issues become available for secondary triage without much delay.

-The reason why we limit the responsibility of the caretaker to this one label is that it is likely that without domain knowledge the caretaker could mislabel issues or lack knowledge of duplicate issues.
+We limit the responsibility of the caretaker to the `comp` label because additional triage often requires domain knowledge.

 Once the primary triage is done, the ng-bot automatically adds the milestone `needsTriage`.

-## Component's owner Triage Process
+## Secondary triage: Component owner

 The component owner is responsible for assigning one of the labels from each of these categories to the issues that have the milestone `needsTriage`: